olgabot/olgabotvinnik.com/content/blog/macbook-setup.md

 - [`gifsicle`](https://www.lcdf.org/gifsicle/) for making Gifs on the command line
 - [`imagemagick`](https://www.imagemagick.org/script/index.php) for
 manipulating image types on the command line
 - `ruby` for managing Ruby Gems such as Jekyll and Travis-CI.
-Then ...
+Plus there's a nice `gist` tool for creating gists from the command line Then ...
     - `brew install gem`
     - `brew install jekyll`
     - `brew install travis`
+  - `brew install gist` - nice tool for creating gists from files via the command line

 ## Folder organization